Deals Counterparts

 Deal Analysis

-• 50:50 joint venture between Rio Tinto and the Western Australian Government.
+• 50:50 joint venture structure between a government and a private entity.

-• Rio Tinto, a global mining group, diversifying investment into water infrastructure.
+• Rio Tinto, a global mining group, directly invests in water_waste infrastructure.

 Timeline